weberlab-hhu/Predmoter/docs/performance.md

      (the longest tested around 2 h), before training to process all the data
    - the data processing time and memory consumption is multiplied by the number of devices used to train on
-   - training is faster afterwards, since the data was already processed
+   - training is a lot faster afterwards, since the data was already processed

 2. PredmoterSequence2:
-    - argument: ``--ram-efficient true`` (default)
+    - argument: ``--ram-efficient true`` (default, since it's good for testing and predicting)
     - reads data directly from the hard-drive/file for each chunk
     - takes less time (the longest tested around 15 min) before the training to process the data
-    - slows down training a bit as the data is always reprocessed at each get_item call
+    - slows down training as the data is always reprocessed at each get_item call
     - very effective for testing and predicting as the data will need to be processed only once
     - extremely RAM efficient
     - **Warning:** Don't move the input data while Predmoter is running.

+>**Warning**: The training, testing and prediction recommendation 'percentages'
+> are outdated and will be adjusted later.

 ## Training recommendations
 All percentages in this table were calculated using a specific setup (hardware, number of devices (here 2 NVIDIA GeForce 2080Ti for multiple devices tests), etc.)